Gregory P. Hawkins: Writer

 Hawkins has written articles that have been published in over 40 publications on subjects ranging from legal topics to management to American political philosophy to ethics.
-He published his first book in 2012 – JESUS WAS ADOPTED, Triumph of the Human Spirit from the Lives of Celebrated People Who Were Adopted—reworked and republished under the title WE WERE ADOPTED.
-Hawkins's second book was published in early 2014 and co-authored with Lonn Litchfield – CORRUPTION, Fraud, Embezzlement, and Other Bad Acts and the Auditors that Found Them.
-Hawkins' third book was also published in 2014, titled, CITIZENSHIP An Introduction to Social Ethics -- Re-Examined.
+He published his first book in 2012 – Jesus was Adopted: Triumph of the Human Spirit from the Lives of Celebrated People Who Were Adopted—reworked and republished under the title We Were Adopted.
+Hawkins's second book was published in early 2014 and co-authored with Lonn Litchfield – Corruption: Fraud, Embezzlement, and Other Bad Acts and the Auditors that Found Them.
+Hawkins' third book was also published in 2014, titled, Citizenship: An Introduction to Social Ethics Re-examined.
+His most recent book, It's "B," a Different Kind of Hero.
 He continues to write articles and work on book projects.
+The book he cherishes most is, DEAR CHILDREN, Your Father's Assurance of Things Hope for.

 Teacher

 Hawkins began working for the educational system of the Church of Jesus Christ of Latter Day Saints as a seminary teacher in 1986.
 His first assignment was at the seminary adjacent to West High School in Salt Lake City.
 While continuing his work at West High, he began teaching Institute classes at the University of Utah Law School in 1993.
-Hawkins became the principal of the West High seminary in 1997 until he quit in 1999 in order to run for the U.S. Senate.

-After the campaign in 2000, Hawkins returned to teaching.
+Hawkins became the principal of the West High seminary in 1997 until he quit in 1999 in order to run for the U.S. Senate.After the campaign in 2000, Hawkins returned to teaching.
 He began work at the Institute adjacent to Salt Lake Community College campus, where he later became the Director.
-In 2002, he finished his time in church education in order to spend more time on his private law practice and public policy.
+In 2002, he finished his time in Church Education in order to spend more time on his private law practice and public policy.

 Lawyer

-Hawkins has practiced law for 31 years and is the senior partner of Hawkins & Sorensen.
+Hawkins has practiced law for over 38 years.
 He has successfully handled cases from complex brain injury to routine soft tissue injury, from medical malpractice to products liability, from trademark infringement to securities fraud, from sexual harassment to federal civil rights, from slip and fall to dog bites, from simple real estate to complex contract disputes, from protection of parental rights to termination of parental rights.

-Today, Hawkins focuses his entire practice on legally preparing clients for death – Trust Centered Estate Planning.

 An adoptive father himself, Hawkins has been described "as one of the most experienced and knowledgeable adoption lawyers in the state."
 He has finalized and litigated hundreds of adoptions.

+Today, Hawkins focuses his entire practice on legally preparing clients for death – Trust Centered Estate Planning.
+His primary focus is to keep clients and their families out of court through proper legal preparation and to achieve their estate planning goals.